AdminTurnedDevOps/ABox/README.md

 ## LLM Integration

 ABox is an LLM **client/harness**.
 The model loop/context is not on the host (your ABox instance/harness running on your computer).
-Prompts, streaming, and tool calls run inside `abox-guest` in the microVM.
-Provider HTTPS is brokered by the host.
+Prompts, tool calls, and guest tools run inside `abox-guest` in the microVM.
+Provider HTTPS and MCP HTTPS are brokered by the host.
+The guest never sees a credential, base URL, or MCP endpoint.
 The host TUI forwards your text over vsock (`user_turn`) and renders `agent_event` frames.
 That is the same isolation idea as MCP: the sandbox is the trust boundary for anything the model sees or starts.

 ```go
 func Stream(ctx context.Context, model config.Model, key string, client *http.Client, messages []Message, tools []ToolSchema) (<-chan Event, error)
 ```

 `Stream` talks to one configured profile. xAI and OpenAI use Chat Completions (`/chat/completions`).
 Anthropic uses Messages (`/v1/messages`).
 Provider-side shell, code execution, and file tools stay off.
-The model only sees ABox’s five guest tools plus any MCP tools discovered in the guest.
+The model only sees ABox’s five guest tools plus any MCP tools the host broker discovered.

 ![](img/prov1.png)
 ![](img/prov2.png)